silverwind/ip-bigint/README.md

 ### stringifyIp({number, version, [ipv4mapped], [scopeid]}, [opts])

-Convert a parsed object to IP adress string.
+Convert a parsed object back to an IP address string.

 `opts`: Options `Object`
   - `compress`: Whether to compress the IP.
 For IPv6, this means the "best representation" all-lowercase shortest possible form.
 Default: `true`.